 Visit the Haunted Rialto Soda Fountain

-Rob Piotter, his wife and his staff noticed strange activity in the old shop right away.
+Rob Piotter, his wife and staff noticed strange activity in the old shop right away.
 Objects moved without reason, corners of the building carried their own unexplained, cold draft and Piotter had many clients come in asking about "the old man smoking behind the bar".
 He swears that this lingering soul is the previous owner.

 Believe it or not?
-Stop in the Rialto Soda Fountain yourself and see if something stirs within you... or around you.
+Stop in the Rialto Soda Fountain yourself and see if something stirs within you...or around you.